Skip to main content

 Best Practice Tip: Use Start Dates, Not Just Due Dates

 In the Scheduler, a work order must have a Start Date and an assigned Technician to be properly scheduled.
 While Due Dates can help define when something must be completed, they’re not intended for planning when the work should actually begin.
+Additionally, ensure all required fields are properly filled, such as Primary Assignee, Team, or Additional Assignee if they are mandatory, to avoid issues in saving the work order.

 Relying only on Due Dates can lead to last-minute work, missed SLAs, and poor workload distribution.
 By assigning a Start Date, your team can: